|1 cup Chana Dal (Split Bengal Gram)|

 - Wash chana dal and soak it in water for 6 hours.

 - Drain water and grind it coarsely.
-Add 1 cup water and grind again until medium coarse texture.
+Add 1 cup water (or little less or more) and grind again until medium coarse texture.

 - Mix crushed chana dal, lemon juice, sour curd and salt in a large bowl.
 Cover with a plate and keep it in warm place for 5-6 hours to ferment.
 Add green chilli-ginger paste and mix well.

-- You will notice batter’s size is increased to double.
+- You can notice the batter is increased to almost double.

 - Pour it into greased plates until half of its height and place them the steamer.